MathiasaurusRex/screen-size-getter/README.md

 screen-size-getter
 ==================

 Tie your JS to your actual breakpoints.
+Check it out here: http://mathiasrechtzigel.com/JS-screensize-getter/

 In each of your stylesheets add a qualifier to your body:after {content:"small/medium/large"}